Mark-Micheal/saber/README.md

 Then replace the env.example with .env and write your database credentials that you will use.

 Use the template found in env.example.
+Replace it with your Application Name, Application environment, and Database credentials.
 ```
 APP_NAME=Laravel
 APP_ENV=local